Coffman Street Busway Project

 Why is it in Longmont that with this project, as well as every other project in Longmont, that bike paths are never added, and only as mostly an afterthought a few lines along a busy road are added and that is supposed to suffice as bike friendly?

-Brian V asked over 2 years ago
+Brian V asked about 3 years ago

 Hi Brian,